botirk38/botirk38/README.md

 ## 🧑‍💻 About Me

 I'm a Front-End developer passionate about creating intuitive user experiences.
-Currently studying at [Royal Holloway University of London], I love collaborating on open-source projects and am always eager to learn more.
+Currently studying at Royal Holloway University of London, I love collaborating on open-source projects and am always eager to learn more.

 Driven by the teachings of my faith, I find profound wisdom in the words: